FEATURES

 Now, however, with all of Pinhoe, Priory and Topsham cleanly hived off into the new Exmouth and Exeter East constituency, city council voting patterns in Exeter’s other ten wards may be used, with caveats, to infer changes in constituency-level party support.

-Exeter Labour probably has five months in which to line up its ducks before Steve Race arrives from London to take over as constituency MP, which could ruffle feathers again as long-serving party employees lose their constituency office jobs to the team he is bringing with him.
+Exeter Labour probably has five months in which to line up its ducks before Steve Race arrives from London to take over as constituency MP, which could ruffle feathers again as long-serving party employees are expected to lose their constituency office jobs to the team he is bringing with him.

 Labour’s national and south west regional executives made sure he would be parachuted in as the city’s next MP back in 2022.
 The party’s Exeter elections performance might be making him wish they’d picked somewhere else for him to land.